rjurga/plasmon-fluorescence/README.md

 ## Introduction

-The environment of a quantum optical emitter can strongly affect its emission properties[[1](https://doi.org/10.1103/PhysRev.69.674)].
-In particular, plasmonic environments can result in important enhancement or quenching[[2](https://doi.org/10.1103/PhysRevLett.96.113002)].
-In the case of a dipole near a metal sphere, exact expressions for the decay rates are available from the electrodynamical theory[[3](https://doi.org/10.1016/0039-6028(88)90776-5)].
+The environment of a quantum optical emitter can strongly affect its emission properties<sup>[[1](https://doi.org/10.1103/PhysRev.69.674)]</sup>.
+In particular, plasmonic environments can result in an important enhancement or quenching<sup>[[2](https://doi.org/10.1103/PhysRevLett.96.113002)]</sup>.
+In the case of a dipole near a metal sphere, exact expressions for the decay rates are available from the electrodynamical theory<sup>[[3](https://doi.org/10.1016/0039-6028(88)90776-5)]</sup>.
 This software is a numerical implementation of these expressions.

 ## Features